einoj/einoj.github.io/src/ratsim/maze_binary_sidewinder.md

     return map;
 }
 ```
-This produces a similar maze to the binary tree but without the long empty eastern column and with a bias towards longer horizontal paths.
+This produces a similar maze to the binary tree but without the long empty eastern column and with a bias towards longer horizontal paths:

 ![Fig. 2](img/sidewinder.png)